deckgo/deckdeckgo/docs/docs/components/app-components-lazy-img/app-components-lazy-img.md

 ### Methods

-This component also expost an async method `lazyLoad()` in case you would like to trigger "manually" the loading of the image.
+This component also export an async method `lazyLoad()` in case you would like to trigger "manually" the loading of the image.

 ```
 const element = document.querySelector('deckgo-lazy-img');